ChainSafe/forest/documentation/src/developer_documentation/state_migration_guide.md

 The next step is to implement the migration itself.
 In this guide, we will take the `translate Go code into Rust` approach.
 It's not the cleanest way to do it, but it's the easiest.
-Note that the Forest state migration design is not the same as the Lotus one (we tend to avoid code duplications), so we must be careful when translating the code.
+Note that the Forest state migration design is not the same as the Lotus one (we tend to avoid code duplication), so we must be careful when translating the code.

 #### Create the migration module